jamesonwilliams/android-studio-templates/README.md

 <img src="screenshots/config-screen.png" alt="Example of configuring a new project using the template." />

+## Cool, how can I install it?

+There is a pre-built plugin [under release](./release/my-project-templates-1.0-SNAPSHOT.zip).

+Follow [these instructions](https://sasikanth.dev/creating-project-templates-in-android-studio/#installing-the-plugin) to install it in your Android Studio.

 ## Where did it come from?

 This is a fork of [Sasikanth](https://sasikanth.dev/creating-project-templates-in-android-studio/)'s project.